 Power Offset

-SSB input for AAL Downlink HI PHY Profile
+SSB input for AAL_DOWNLINK_High-PHY Profile

-The SSB interface for the AAL DOWNLINK HI PHY profile shall work on a SSB allocation basis basis (up to two per slot, at the SSB slot numerology).
+The SSB interface for the AAL DOWNLINK High-PHY profile shall work on a SSB allocation basis basis (up to two per slot, at the SSB slot numerology).
 The input data consists PBCH payload and the associated SSB resource allocation parameters.

 SSB Parameters